We can help find the right spot to set up shop!

 Now that you have a plan for your business and know the market you want to enter, it is time to find a location for your business.
-Some new entrepreneurs talk to friends and family to find a location to get their business up-and-running, and others just run their business out of their home.
+Some new entrepreneurs talk to friends and family to find a location to get their business up and running, and others just run their businesses out of their homes.
 However, if you need more space or support now, or plan on needing it in the future, it is important to know where exactly you want to set up shop.

-Ask around, and review these following resources to help narrow down the locations that are most attractive for your business' needs:
+Ask around, and review the following resources to help narrow down the locations that are most attractive for your business needs:

 Find a Site or Building for Your Business

 Maryland’s database of commercial and industrial properties lists properties that can typically accommodate a single user needing 20,000 square feet or more of industrial or office space.
 Additionally, it contains listings for land zoned for industrial or office development of at least 10 acres that is qualified for new construction permits.
 Smaller properties are sometimes shared for rural parts of the state.